Klop233/Klop233/README.md

 <img src="/Noir.jpg" alt="Logo" align="right" width="165">

-> Currently taking a leave of absence from school for MDD

-I'm a senior high school student with a passion for technology and creation. <br>
+I'm a student with a passion for technology and creation. <br>
 My primary interests lie in software development and the endless possibilities of sandbox games like Minecraft.

 #### 🛠️ Technologies & Skills